2ndQuadrant/pglogical/internals-doc/OUTPUT.md

 By specifying a row filter hook it's possible to filter the replication stream server-side so that only a subset of changes is replicated.

+# Table and Sequence names

+By default, relation and schema name are the same on the receiver and the provider.
+However 2 columns are used to track the target names to offer the user to change them, the receiver does not know about the original names, only those (mandatory) set for "target".

 # Hooks